For many people, the best home theater systems provide an excellent balance of good quality sound and easy installation.

 Well, the quality of the amplifier and the speakers won't be the best you can get - but as an HTiB system is generally much cheaper than buying separate units, I'm sure you wouldn't expect them to sound the same.

-That's not to say that they sound terrible.
+That's not to say that they will sound terrible.

 Will it sound 100% better than listening to the built-in speakers on your TV?
-I would say yes - and you will be getting surround sound - which is great!
+Absolutely, and you will be getting surround sound - which is great!

 Will it sound and look better than buying a good quality separate Blu-ray/DVD player, AV receiver and speakers?
 Probably not - but you pay your money and you make your choice.
 A home theater in a box system will often be cheaper to buy than a separates system - and will be easier to setup.